Rashi

-Shlomo Yitzchaki (Note: רבי שלמה יצחקי; Salomon Isaacides; Salomon ben Isaac de Troyes) (c.
-22 February 1040 – 13 July 1105), commonly known by the Rabbinic acronym Rashi, (Note: רש"י) was a French rabbi and commentator who authored comprehensive commentaries on the Talmud and Hebrew Bible.
+Shlomo Yitzchaki (Note: Salomon Isaacides; Salomon ben Isaac de Troyes) (רבי שלמה יצחקי; c.
+22 February 1040 – 13 July 1105), commonly known by the Rabbinic acronym Rashi (רש״י), was a French rabbi and commentator who authored comprehensive commentaries on the Talmud and Hebrew Bible.

 Born in Troyes, Rashi studied Torah studies in Worms under German rabbi Yaakov ben Yakar and French rabbi Isaac ben Eliezer Halevi, both of whom were pupils of the famed scholar Gershom ben Judah.
 After returning to Troyes, Rashi joined the beth din, began answering halakhic questions and later served as the beth din's head after the death of Zerach ben Abraham.

 Rashi is generally considered a leading biblical exegete in the Middle Ages.
 Acclaimed for his ability to present the basic meaning of the text in a concise and lucid fashion, Rashi's commentaries appeal to both learned scholars and beginning students, and his works remain a centerpiece of contemporary Torah study.
 A large fraction of rabbinic literature published since the Middle Ages discusses Rashi, either using his view as supporting evidence or debating against it.
 His commentary on the Talmud, which covers nearly all of the Babylonian Talmud, has been included in every edition of the Talmud since its first printing by Daniel Bomberg in the 1520s.
 His commentaries on the Tanakh—especially his commentary on the Chumash (the "Five Books of Moses")—serves as the basis of more than 300 "supercommentaries" which analyze Rashi's choice of language and citations, penned by some of the greatest names in rabbinic literature.